tidyverse/dplyr/cran-comments.md

 ## Reverse dependencies

-We checked 779 reverse dependencies (702 from CRAN + 77 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 2 packages

-Issues with CRAN packages are summarised below.
+We checked 795 reverse dependencies (721 from CRAN + 74 from BioConductor) by running R CMD check twice, once with the CRAN version installed, and once with this version installed.
+We saw 3 new problems.
+We failed to check 4 packages.
+Issues are summarised below.

+### New problems

+Most likely web API problems:

+* censusr
+* hansard
+* roadoi

 ### Failed to check

+* flowWorkspace (failed to install)
 * loon          (failed to install)
+* naniar        (check timed out)
-* MonetDBLite (check timed out)
+* visdat        (check timed out)